| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 where the infrared emissivity Ft is a parameter that can be measured by a spacecraft borne instrument known as a Thermal Emission Spectrometer and where the albedo Fr is a parameter that can be determined via measurement of reflected solar power.

-Numerical evaluation of this equation indicates that doubling the average atmospheric carbon dioxide concentration from its historic value of 275 ppmv to a conservatively projected new value of 550 ppmv, while holding the average atmospheric water vapor concentration constant (and hence Fr constant), causes an average temperature increase over dry ground of about 4.78 degrees C.
+Numerical evaluation of this equation indicates that doubling the average atmospheric carbon dioxide concentration while holding the average atmospheric water vapor concentration constant and Fr constant causes an atmospheric emission temperature increase of about 3.15 degrees C.

-The surface temperatures of Lake Ontario, Lake Erie and Lake Huron have all been further increased by use of these lakes as heat sinks for nuclear and coal fueled thermal electric generating stations.
+The surface temperatures of Lake Ontario, Lake Erie and Lake Huron have all been further increased by use of these lakes as heat sinks for nuclear and fossil fueled thermal electric generating stations.
 The resulting increase in open water surface temperature accounts for part of the 2.44 degree C average temperature increase from 1965 to 2005 recorded by Environment Canada at the Toronto International Airport.
 During this 40 year period the atmospheric carbon dioxide concentration measured at Mauna Loa, Hawaii increased from 318.71 ppmv to 377.48 ppmv.
-The CO2 alone accounts for a temperature increase of about 1.10 degrees C. The remaining temperature increase is primarily due to an increase in atmospheric water vapor concentration.
+Due to local sources of CO2, the increase in atmospheric CO2 concentration over southern Ontario was significantly larger.

-It is shown that a decrease in local average albedo will cause further warming.
+It is shown that a decrease in local albedo will also cause warming.
 The large average temperature increase experienced in northern Canada in recent years is in part due to a decrease in local albedo related to melting of snow and floating ice.
+The local albedo in polar regions has been further reduced by a decrease in upper atmosphere ozone as a result of pollution by Chloro-Fluoro-Carbons (CFCs).

-It is further shown that if the future mass flow rate to the atmosphere Fc of carbon dioxide generated by combustion of fossil fuels is held constant then the ultimate world wide average carbon dioxide concentration in the atmosphere (CO2) is given by:
+It is further shown that if the future mass flow rate to the atmosphere Fc of carbon dioxide generated by combustion of fossil fuels is held constant then the ultimate world wide average carbon dioxide concentration in the atmosphere (CO2) measured far from any CO2 source is given by:

 (CO2) = (CO2)o [((Fc To) / Ma) + 1]